Basic Emergency Kit

 Household Chlorine Bleach or Water Purifying Tablets

 We covered water in great detail.
 While these items are ok, they should be your LAST resort!
-Don’t forget that they are chemicals and too much bleach = well, death!
-The number of people that are going to mess that up will absolutely astonish you.
-Worst of all, they will precisely do it during the times when medical assistance isn’t available.
+Don’t forget that they are chemicals, and too much bleach = well, death!
+The number of people that will mess this up will astonish you.
+Worst of all, they will precisely do this when medical assistance isn’t available.

-Also tell me what moron suggests bleach for human consumption without a giant warning label and VERY specific instructions on how much to use in your water.
-That info is right here on a page from the EPA and it takes seconds to add.
+Also, tell me what moron suggests bleach for human consumption without a giant warning label and VERY specific instructions on how much to use in your water.
+That info is here on a webpage from the EPA, and it takes seconds to add.
 Just so you know how potent this stuff is, 2 drops is enough to kill anything inside 1 litre of water!

 Basic Tools